pcingola/Askat/README.md

 <b>Some comments about the 'intervals' option</b><p>

-Whenever command line option '-i file.bed' is specified, Askat wrapper analysis all variants matching those intervals as a single block.
+Whenever command line option '-i file.bed' is specified, Askat wrapper analyses all variants matching those intervals as a single block.
 This means that variants are not subdivided into sub-blocks.
 This is effectively like setting the subBlock parameter ('-sb') to infinity.<br>